 PMB Battle Moves to High Court

-There is a tug of war that has been playing out in the Western Cape High Court since September last year.
-It started when Genesis, a medical aid provider, lodged an application against the Health Minister regarding constitutional provisions overseeing Prescribed Minimum Benefits, commonly referred to as PMBs.
-According to the medical scheme, the minister only has powers to say which conditions can be included under PMBs but not how schemes should pay for claims made by beneficiaries with such conditions.
+There is a tug of war playing out in the Western Cape High Court.
+It started when Genesis, a medical aid provider, lodged an application against the Health Minister regarding constitutional provisions overseeing Prescribed Minimum Benefits, commonly referred to as PMB.
+According to the medical scheme, the minister only has powers to say which conditions appear under PMBs.
+However, he has no say in how schemes should pay for claims made by beneficiaries with such conditions.

 What is a PMB